Distance sensing with Raspberry Pi and an HC-SR04 sensor

 Noteworthy

-I encountered a comment from a reader that mentioned that the sensor can be used for measuring the liquid level in a container.
+I encountered a comment from a reader indicating that the sensor can be used for measuring the liquid level in a container.
 Nevertheless, when the container was sealed off, with the sensor inside, condensation could form on the reader, affecting accurate readouts.
 I did not experiment with this, but, if you would like to use it this way, it might be worth considering.
 Please note that there are some other, condensation and splash water proof distance sensors like the JSN-SR04T

 Useful references